applicaster/developer.applicaster.com/content/js2native/readme.md

 data from our products to analytics providers.
 Click [here][http://developer.applicaster.com/docs/public/morpheus] to learn more about it.

+*Note:* the iOS JS-2-Native SDK cannot receive two message simultaneously.
+As such, make sure to send a separate message for each event or user profile, and not to send two or more such messages separately.

 #### Morpheus.emit(key, properties)

 Emit an analytics event.
 The event will be piped to and handled on the native client.